trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/RESTORE.md

 3. Original data directories are automatically backed up before removal as a safety measure.
 4. Services are automatically restarted after successful restoration.
 5. The PostgreSQL database is restored using a clean approach, with existing objects dropped before recreation.
+6. The restore process verifies that all required files exist in the backup before proceeding with the restore.
+7. Temporary extraction directories are automatically cleaned up after successful restoration.